OmarLtf/OmarLtf/README.md

 # Hey!
 I’m Omar

-I'm a computer engineering student, I study Embedded systems and Internet of Things as a specialty.
+I'm a Computer Engineering student, I study Embedded systems and Internet of Things as a specialty.
 I have a great passion in IoT and Software developement, also so passionated by learning about space technologies.